Zelgunn/Super-Galaxy-Contest/README.md

 Project realised in two weeks with Emilien Grude, Thibaud Serre, Quentin Boucher and Thomas Chantelose.
 I wrote all the code for this project.
 Super Galaxy Contest was made for the [Virtual Fantasy contest] (https://www.laval-virtual.org/en/prices-competitions/virtual-fantasy/presentation-vf-en.html)at Laval Virtual 2016 exhibition, and was awarded with the price of Interaction.

 You can watch the [trailer on YouTube](https://www.youtube.com/watch?v=ZEY9-iThG5E).
+You can also find more artwork on [Emilien Grude's Artstation](https://www.artstation.com/artwork/RzZrv)

 ## The game
 In short, Super Galaxy Contest is a football game played with two players in each team, with a bit of "Capture the Flag".